An investment in knowledge always pays the best interest.— Benjamin Franklin

 What to Consider When Buying Mutual Fund Shares

-If you are going to buy a large number of shares from a fund with a front-end sales load, then know if you can take advantage of breakpoints to lower the sales load percentage.
+Before buying many shares from a fund with a front-end sales load, check for breakpoints that could lower the sales load percentage.

 No-Load Funds may have Fees for Purchasing or Selling Shares